HeliumEdu/platform/README.md

 The Platform is developed using Python and [Django](https://www.djangoproject.com).

 ### Environment Setup
-Virtualenv creates isolated Python environments so your development area(ss play nicely with each other in regards to dependencies, permissions, and a myriad of other ways.
+Virtualenv creates isolated Python environments so your development areas play nicely with each other in regards to dependencies, permissions, and in a myriad of other ways.
 While this is not necessary for development, it is highly recommended.

 This project is configured to work with a Virtualenv in the `.venv` folder, and it can be setup like this: